Eastgate Systems Serious Hypertext

 What terms do you offer booksellers?

-We offer various discounts to booksellers, depending on the size of your order and whether it's a classroom order or not.
-Special discounts are available to booksellers for promotional events such as in-store readings.
+We offer discounts to booksellers, depending on the size of your order Special discounts are available to booksellers for promotional events such as in-store readings.
 Please call to inquire about our terms.

 How do I learn more about Storyspace?